wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 First you need a GitHub account, then fill in [JOIN US](https://github.com/wuyilingwei/Timberborn_Mods_Universal_Translate/issues), and then I will give you editing permissions for the repository.

-You can directly use the [Github codespaces web editor](https://github.com/codespaces/new), or any git software (such as [Github desktop](https://github.com/apps/desktop)) + text editor (such as [VSC](https://code.visualstudio.com/download)) to edit and upload your changes.
+You can use any git software (such as [Github desktop](https://github.com/apps/desktop)) + text editor (such as [VSC](https://code.visualstudio.com/download)) to edit and upload your changes.
 We do not require signatures for commits.

 An automatic script will create the latest language files based on `/data` and `mod updates keys`, and syncs changes to Steam every day.

-Notice: Please only change the files in the `/data`.
-The files in the `/mod` are generated based on the data directory and automatically updated, changes made in it are always directly overwritten.

 For the source code of the relevant program, please visit https://github.com/wuyilingwei/Timberborn_Tools